Stafford Rangers F.C.: Post-war

-Rangers thus became founder members of the Alliance Premier League but this coincided with the club finishing low in the league, as various managers found it difficult to follow the success of the seventies.
+Rangers thus became founder members of the Alliance Premier League but this coincided with the club finishing low in the league, as various managers found it difficult to follow the success of the 1970s.
 After four seasons Rangers were relegated to the Northern Premier League.
-This form continued, but with the appointment of Ron Reid as manager during the 1983–84 season as manager the club soon began to rebuild its reputation and won the 1984–85 League title.
+This form continued, but with the appointment of Ron Reid as manager during the 1983–84 season as manager the club began to rebuild its reputation and won the 1984–85 League title.
 Back in the Alliance, the Bob Lord Trophy, Jim Thompson Shield and Staffordshire Senior Cup were all won within two seasons.
-During the late eighties and early nineties, Rangers struggled in the Conference, with six managers in seven seasons following Reid's departure in May 1988.
-The sale of striker Stan Collymore to Crystal Palace in December 1990 for a substantial six-figure fee stands out in this period.
-Under the management of Dennis Booth, Rangers enjoyed a tremendous 1992–93 campaign.
+During the late 1980s and early 1990s, Rangers struggled in the Conference, with six managers in seven seasons following Reid's departure in May 1988.
+Striker Stan Collymore was sold to Crystal Palace in December 1990 for a substantial six-figure fee.
+Under the management of Dennis Booth, Rangers enjoyed a successful 1992–93 campaign.
 In the league they finished 6th and reached the FA Cup second round, defeating Lincoln City in a First Round replay at Marston Road.

 After Booth departed for Bristol Rovers, Rangers found success difficult to achieve and were relegated from the Conference to the Southern League Premier Division at the end of the 1994–95 season.
 The slide continued at the start of the 1995–96 campaign and when Kevan Bowen took over in October 1995 Rangers had not gained a point.
-Bowen made an immediate impact and achieved good results in the second half of the season but the damage had already been done at the start and the club was relegated for the second successive season.
+Bowen achieved some positive results in the second half of the season but the damage had already been done at the start and the club was relegated for the second successive season.
 With an ambition to take Stafford Rangers back to their former heights in non-league football, the Board appointed Kevin Bond as manager towards the end of 1997.
-Despite some good performances Rangers ended the season in a mid-table position and Bond moved on to Portsmouth.
+Rangers ended the season in a mid-table position and Bond moved on to Portsmouth.

 Ian Painter succeeded Bond in the 1998 close season and in his first term Rangers finished 5th in the Southern League Midland Division with the distinction of being the equal highest scorers in the pyramid with 92 goals.
 In 1999–2000, following a slow start, a strengthened side achieved a club record unbeaten run of 23 league games.
 Rangers were once again equal highest scorers in the pyramid with 107 goals and duly won the Southern League Western Division championship.